oracle-livelabs/analytics-ai/mysql/mysql-sailgp/intro/intro.md

 ### Objectives

-In this workshop, you will learn how to:
+Here’s what you’ll learn:
-- Deploy the required components on Oracle Cloud Infrastructure, including the MySQL Database Service, HeatWave, Oracle Analytics Cloud and other necessary components.
+- How to configure the infrastructure, including MySQL HeatWave Lakehouse and other components.
-- Load data directly into object storage.
+- How to load data directly into object storage and configure it in the Lakehouse.
-- Create insights from your Lakehouse data by creating intuitive visualizations (using Oracle Analytics Cloud).
+- How to create insights from your Lakehouse data by creating intuitive visualizations using Oracle Analytics Cloud.
-- Train and use Machine Learning models.
+- How to build, train, and use machine learning models with HeatWave AutoML.

 ### Prerequisites